 DISCLAIMER: I am not a lawyer, and more critically I am not YOUR lawyer.
 If you read this article and decide that exploring homemade firearms is something for you, it is critical that you study and understand the laws that apply to your place of residence.
 While the current state of play on a federal level does not make fabricating your own firearm a crime on its own, the laws in play in some states can make doing so a serious crime, if not from the act itself then from related burdens and requirements.
 Failure to do the homework may expose you to serious personal jeopardy.
 Measure (the rules and regulations) twice, cut (the trigger pocket out of your 80% receiver) once.

-Here in Illinois, new legislation has been recently passed by the General Assembly in a dead-of-the-night vote to deal with the issue of ghost guns.
+Here in Illinois, new legislation has been recently passed by the General Assembly in a dead-of-the-night vote to deal with the issue of ghost guns and clarifying the ghost gun definition.
 Having read the proposed Illinois ghost gun law, it’s a bit of a mess.
 It’s effectively going to ban private construction of firearms for personal use unless you get an FFL holder to log your new piece into their books (at a fixed rate of $35 or less for the service), treat unfinished receivers as firearms using an ill-defined standard of if it can be “readily completed,” and ban the transmission of 3D printer files for firearm receivers to anyone who isn’t a licensed manufacturer (1st Amendment challenge, ahoy!).

 In short: this Illinois ghost gun law restricts law-abiding, FOID-card holding citizens from an activity that is legal on a federal level, while criminals are going to sashay across the border to Iowa or Indiana to buy their 80% receivers with cash, and Chicago will still suffer from the same plague of violence this legislation purports to address.
 Oh, and the rule makes no exception for guns that were legally made and sold before serial numbers were required, so anyone with one of those also finds themselves suddenly affected by this vague and far-reaching ghost gun bill.

-Everyone’s been pretty fired up about ghost guns and defining ghost guns lately, and as gun control causes go it’s gotten right up on the same tier with assault weapons in terms of being a “something must be done” situation.
+Everyone’s been pretty fired up about ghost guns and trying to nail down a specific ghost gun definition lately, and as gun control causes go it’s gotten right up on the same tier with assault weapons in terms of being a “something must be done” situation.
 Most of what’s happening is at the state level at this point.

 A while back I received a video of a California lawmaker trying to make a case for a ghost gun ban.
 He did this by